pearcej/cpp4python/_sources/Control_Structures/conditionals.rst

    :feedback_a: Not quite, try modifying the code above to test it out.
    :feedback_b: Good job!

-   T/F: It is necessary to have an else statement after an if statement?
-(Hint: Test it out in the code above)
+   T/F: It is necessary to have an else statement after an if statement.
+(Hint: Test it out in the code above.)

 switch
 ------